AdaCore/training_material/courses/rust_essentials/070_user_defined_types/02_structures.rst

 -  Initialization of every field of a :rust:`struct` is **mandatory** when you instantiate it
 -  There are no implicit default values
--  If a local variable has the same name as the :rust:`struct` field, name can be written only once

 .. code:: rust